(Maduromycosis; Madura Foot)

-The initial lesion may be a papule, a fixed subcutaneous nodule, a vesicle with an indurated base, or a subcutaneous abscess that ruptures to form a fistula to the skin surface.
+The initial lesion of mycetoma may be a papule, a fixed subcutaneous nodule, a vesicle with an indurated base, or a subcutaneous abscess that ruptures to form a fistula to the skin surface.
 Fibrosis is common in and around early lesions.
 Tenderness is minimal or absent unless acute suppurative bacterial superinfection is present.

 Infection progresses slowly over months or years, gradually extending to and destroying contiguous muscles, tendons, fascia, and bones.
 Neither systemic dissemination nor symptoms and signs suggesting generalized infection occur.
 Eventually, muscle wasting, deformity, and tissue destruction prevent use of affected limbs.
 In advanced infections, involved extremities appear grotesquely swollen, forming a club-shaped mass of cystic areas.
 The multiple draining and intercommunicating sinus tracts and fistulas in these areas discharge thick or serosanguineous exudates containing characteristic grains, which may be white or black.

 Causative agents can be identified presumptively by gross and microscopic examination of grains from exudates, which contain irregularly shaped, variably colored, 0.5- to 2- mm granules.
 Crushing and culture of these granules provides definitive identification.
 Exudate specimens may yield multiple bacteria and fungi, some of which are potential causes of superinfections.

 (See also Antifungal Drugs.)